BonnyAD9/uamp/UNRELEASED.md

 - Add option to trigger save (GUI and CLI)
 - Add option to not shuffle the currently playing song
 - Hide scrollbar when not necesary
+- Option to reset setting to default value

 ## Bugfixes
 - Clicking shuffle wouldn't instantly scroll to the current song